bmedicke/REED/radare2/readme.md

 <img src="../media/r2-visual-mode-hex.jpg"></img>

 * *note the following:*
-  * hex visual mode: you can see the current position in the top line
+  * in visual mode you can see the current position in the top line (far left)
-  * note that it is also the top line in the hex-dump
+    * it is also the top line in the hex-dump

-You will have noticed that in visual mode you use keyboard shortcuts.
-Press `??` to get the full list.
-You can still execute commands with `:` though, just like in Vim.
-You can continue to execute commands or close the prompt with `ctrl-d` or by sending an empty line.
+  * the instruction pointer is declared via a comment (`; rip`)

 # scripting with `r2pipe`